 I accepted the job.

 I had to inquire about the current situation, the impasse it was at, and found a solution.
 At least theoretically, for this was not my life, and they were not my feelings.
 But it’s fun to play with ideas and strategies and words when it’s other people’s lives at stake.
-That’s why I became a lawyer a few years later.
+That’s why I became a lawyer a little bit later.

 The letter appeared to have had a positive effect, and I got more work.